 So you might wish to consider your options before rushing out to purchase that shiny new computer.

 The Apple iPad: Is It Worth The Price?

-Apple makes a number of fine products, including the iPad, iPhone, iPod, iMac, and several versions of the MacBook.
+Apple makes a number of fine products, including the iPad, iPhone, iPod, iMac, and MacBook.
 They're all very well-made, high-quality devices (considering what they cost, they should be).

 Let's use the iPhone and iPad as examples.
 There are several important features that Apple leaves out, and that are readily available in Android phones and tablets.
 Of course, in keeping with Apple's way of doing things, it knows it can sell bazillions of overpriced iPhones and iPads without these features, so why include them?

 Both the iPhone and the iPad are more expensive than they should be.
 To reiterate, they're excellent products, as any good smartphone or tablet should be.
 And that's just about it.
 You can ignore the hype about Apple (iOS) apps being better or more abundant than Android apps.
 There are bazillions of great apps for virtually every computer and computer-related device.
 And, as with most things, it's not the number of available apps that counts, it's their quality and usefulness.
 (Although the truth is that there are far more - and better - apps available for Android than for iOS).

 So if you don't mind paying a hefty premium for the 'coolness' factor, pick up an iPad, iPhone, iPod, or Apple computer.
 It's like paying a Mercedes price for a Honda, but at least you'll have a good product.
 (Am I implying that vehicles from Mercedes are overpriced?
 Uh, that's a whole separate discussion.)